 I was having dinner with my sister in law, when she turned to me out of the blue and said: “you know, I really admire how you never stress about anything.
 I wish I could be more like that”.
 It made me realize two things: 1) YES!
 Finally it was working.
 2) If you spoke to me a few years ago, you wouldn’t be saying that.

 What exactly is “emotional intelligence/ IQ”?

-In simpler terms, being emotional intelligent, or having a high EQ means to be aware and in control of your emotional states.
+In simpler terms, being emotionally intelligent, or having a high EQ means to be aware and in control of your emotional states.

-Now that I'm very self aware and in tune with my physiological state, it's almost like I have no choice but to share my knowledge - especially with other women.
-For some reason women are more "accepted" in our society to have a low EQ, to be crazy or to be more dramatic, it's just an excuse.
-If we learned to think rationally and more objectively about our problems, we wouldn't be stuck in them.
+Now that I’m very self aware and in tune with my physiological state, it’s almost like I have no choice but to share my knowledge – especially with other women.
+For some reason women are more “accepted” in our society to have a lower EQ, to be deemed crazy or more dramatic, when really it’s just an excuse.
+If we learned to think rationally and more objectively about our problems, we wouldn’t be stuck in them.

 I remember not too long ago how much time I wasted on my emotional states.
 Extreme highs, extreme lows.
 I couldn’t understand how or why I felt a certain way.
 I used to get jealous for no reason, overreact out of no where about a problem that didn’t even exist.
 I would just think about something that bothered me and pick a fight about it for hours.
 I ruined so many vacations, nights out and even anniversaries because I didn’t know how to control my emotional state.

 If you have this problem, then I highly suggest you start acting NOW.
 Developing a high EQ (Emotional Quotient) is actually more important than your IQ (especially if you’re an entrepreneur).
 The first thing I encourage you to do is to read Emotional Intelligence by Daniel Goleman.
 That’s the first thing I did.
 Read it a few times, so that you really understand the basics of it.